In the United States, lanes or streetlights are usually a given. Without them, it would be nearly impossible to drive safely.

 Even over 100 years ago, businesses understood the importance of consistency when producing products or delivering services.

 With a standardized workflow, you can deliver an almost identical result each time.
-Even if you need to replace a worker, they are much easier to train.

 4. Improve onboarding or adoption rates with a more organized workflow

 Onboarding new hires is an integral part of your business.
 But until they are adequately trained, new employees cost more than they offer.

 By using management tools to standardize workflows, you can drastically speed up their ramp-up time and empower them to start contributing value.

 Plus, with an organized onboarding workflow, you can solve 2 of the top 4 challenges of training new employees.

 Almost half of companies (47%) struggle with inconsistent onboarding.
 Another 36% face unorganized processes due to “a lack of technology.”